elrvco/IP-Address-Tracker/README.md

 # IP Address Tracker

 This is a **React-based** IP Address Tracker application that allows users to search for detailed geographical information about an IP address.
-The app fetches data from the `ip-api.com` API and displays the results on a map using the **Leaflet.js** library.
-Users can input an IP address and view the corresponding location on the map along with details like the city, region, timezone, and ISP.
+The app fetches data from the `ipapi.co` API and displays the results on a map using the **Leaflet.js** library.
+Users can input an IP address and view the corresponding location on the map along with details like the city, region, timezone, and language.

 ## Features